jenkinsci/cryptomove-plugin/README.md

 4. From there we will need to install the CryptoMove plugin into your local Jenkins instance.
 On the `<JENKINS_URL>/manage` page you can upload a plugin at `/pluginManager/advanced`.
-5. From here, you can see the plugin by conifiguring a new `freestyle` project.
+5. From here, you can see the plugin by configuring a new `freestyle` project.
 In the build steps, you can see a new step for CryptoMove Tholos.

+## Dep

 ## Legal